1031 Exchange Lawyers — LaGrange, IL.

 Serving Hinsdale, Western Springs, Westchester, Brookfield & The Chicagoland Area

 Exchanging Real Property -- Investment Real Estate

 Section 1031 of the Internal Revenue Code (26 U.S.C. § 1031) is designed to help real estate investors, or any commercial property owners, to shift their focus on their trade without incurring the tax liability.
 A Section 1031 Exchange, also known as a "like kind exchange" or a "Starker exchange", is a tax-deferment strategy that allows a property owner to defer paying capital gains taxes on real property when it is sold, as long as the profit from this sale is used to purchase another "like kind property."
 Investors can trade properties with no obligation to pay taxes on the sale until the investor cashes out and realizes the capital gain.
-This tax benefit currently translates into immediate cash savings of to 20% of the value of the property.
+This tax benefit currently translates into immediate tax savings based on the income tax rules.

 What Qualifies for a "Like Kind" Exchange?

 Previously, section 1031 applied to a wide array of property.
 The Tax Cuts and Jobs Act of 2017, however, amended the rule to apply to real property only.
 Thus, effective January 1, 2018, the exchanges of personal or tangible property, such as machinery, equipment, intellectual property, or security instruments, are not eligible for tax deferment under this section.

 The statute specifies that the property to be exchanged must be of "like kind", and to be held either for "either for productive use in a trade or business or as an investment".
 (26 U.S.C. § 1031(1)) Most real estate properties located within the United States are considered to be "like kind", whether improved or unimproved (land).
 Note, however, that both the original and the replacement property must be located within the United States, as foreign real estate does not qualify as a like kind exchange under this section.